madsbacha/routeros-vpn/README.md

 - `pia-servers-ttl`
     Specifies the duration of which the `servers-file-path` is kept before updated.
 If encountering problems connecting to PIA servers, try setting this to a lower value.
     Default: `24h`.
+- `masquerade`
+    Specified whether to automatically create a src masquerade rule in your firewall.
+    Default: `true`.